hotwax/oms-documentation/documents/retail-operations/brokering/scenarios.md

 With this threshold in place, orders will only be split if the value of the items meets or exceeds the set threshold, optimizing shipping costs and preventing losses on low-value shipments.

-### Scenario: Managing Order Splitting for Grouped Items
+## Scenario 10: Managing Order Splitting for Grouped Items

 Retailers often face scenarios where certain items within an order must be shipped together, while other items can be shipped separately.
 For example, if a customer orders a frame and lenses along with sunglasses, the frame and lenses must be shipped together, but the sunglasses can be shipped from a different location.
 In such cases, items like the frame and lenses are grouped to ensure they are always shipped together.